Transforming the Target Table

-While the validation methods available can do a lot for you, there’s likewise a lot of things you can’t easily do with them.
-What if you wanted to validate:
+While the available validation methods can do a lot for you, there’s likewise a lot of things you can’t easily do with them.
+What if you wanted to validate that

 Central to this approach is the idea of composability.
-Pointblank makes it easy to safely transform the input table in a given validation step via the pre= argument.
+Pointblank makes it easy to safely transform the target table for a given validation via the pre= argument.
 Any computed columns are available for the (short) lifetime of the validation step during interrogation.
+This composability means:

-Now, through a series of examples, let’s look at the process of performing the validations mentioned above.
+Now, through examples, let’s look at the process of performing the validations mentioned above.
 We’ll use the small_table dataset for all of the examples.
 Here it is in its entirety:

 PolarsRows13Columns8